freifeld/fastSCSP/Readme.md

 At the moment, we provide two wrappers: one for Python (using pycuda); one for Matlab.

 The results/timings reported in our ICIP paper were obtained using the Python wrapper.
-On 07/22/2015, we added the Matlab wrapper.
-It produces results that are very similar (but not 100% identical) to the results from the Python wrapper.
-Also note that while we have tested the Python code extensively, we hardly tested the Matlab code.
+The Matlab wrapper produces results that are very similar (but not 100% identical) to the results from the Python wrapper.
+Note that while we have tested the Python wrapper extensively, we hardly tested the Matlab wrapper.

 During July 2015, we intend to release a standalone C++/CUDA implementation (which will not require Python or Matlab)